raspberrypilearning/321-make-mentor-guide/en/step_11.md

 ## Which paths are available?

-This is a rough guide to the 🥉🥈🥇321 Make! paths and the order in which they can be completed along with suggestions for additional content for practice and breadth.
+This is a rough guide to the 🥉🥈🥇321 🏅Make! paths and the order in which they can be completed along with suggestions for additional content for practice and breadth.
 This should be adapted to your creators based on their prior experience of computing which will vary significantly around the world.

 ### Code Club World